maddox/harmony-api/README.md

-# Discontinued
+# Discontinued.
+Maybe?

-⚠️⚠️⚠️ Harmony API has been discontinued, effective immediatly. ⚠️⚠️⚠️
+⚠️⚠️⚠️ Harmony API has been MAYBE discontinued. ⚠️⚠️⚠️

-The open local API in the Harmony Hub that Harmony API relied on has been closed in the most current firmware.
+~~The open local API in the Harmony Hub that Harmony API relied on has been closed in the most current firmware.
 Logitech [has made it public](https://community.logitech.com/s/question/0D55A00008D4bZ4SAJ/harmony-hub-firmware-update-fixes-vulnerabilities) that they do not intend to open it back up.
-This effectively renders Harmony API useless.
+This effectively renders Harmony API useless.~~

-While there is another API available (websockets), I do not have any intention of porting Harmony API to use it.
+Harmony has said that they will be bringing back the local API.
+When that happens in January, I'll look to see how much work it is to incorporate the changes and maybe bring the project back.

 ## What should I use instead?